avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 19 : Progress
 Documentation and examples for using Bootstrap custom progress bars featuring support for stacked bars, animated backgrounds, and text labels.

+### - Day 20 : Close Button
+A generic close button for dismissing content like modals and alerts.